anhdnguy/Zoom-Google-Sheet-Integration/README.md

 # Zoom and Google Spreadsheet Integration

 This Integraton can be used for organizations that use Zoom as their primary video communications platform.
 It helps the Admininstrators choose the availabe sub Zoom account under their organizations to schedule a meeting.
-All of that can be done in 1 single Google Spreadsheet.
+All of that can be done in one single Google Spreadsheet.

 The Integration is built using API method.
 Google Spreadsheet will send an API GET request to Zoom to receive the list of meetings of the accounts that are used for scheduling.
 Based on the data entered by users, it will recommend the users which Zoom account is available to schedule the meeting that users want.
 If the users choose to schedule the meeting on the recommended accouunt, Google Spreadsheet will send an API POST request to Zoom to create the meeting.
 If Zoom receive the request successfully, Zoom will response with the meeting URL.